andrewdavidmackenzie/flow/README.md

 git clone https://github.com/andrewdavidmackenzie/flow.git
 # Go into the repository directory
 cd flow
-# Build and test, including running supplied samples and checking their output is correct (don't build and test docs)
+# Build and test, including building and testing docs and guide and running supplied samples and checking their output is correct
 make
 ```

-To run locally the same make target as is used in travis-ci use `make travis` this also builds and tests
-the `guide` using mdbook and generates code docs and runs doc tests.

 ## Run a 'flow'
 Run the [first flow](http://andrewdavidmackenzie.github.io/flow/first_flow/first_flow.html) sample flow using: